 The problem is that we equate body with ‘flesh and blood.’
 As St. Paul explains, there are different kinds of body.
 We are created like the first man, Adam, an animated body ‘from the earth, a man of dust.’
 But the Resurrected Christ, the new and final Adam, is an embodied and live-giving spirit.
 He has the ‘spiritual body’ that awaits all believers at the resurrection of the dead that He inaugurated at Pascha.

 For the trumpet will sound, and the dead will be raised imperishable, and we will be changed.
-For this perishable body must put on imperishability, and this mortal body must put on immortality.
-(I Cor 15: 52-53)
+For this perishable body must put on imperishability, and this mortal body must put on immortality (I Corinthians 15:52-53).

 The Risen Lord arose as a body, on one hand like His earthly body.
 It bore the marks of the nails, and makes clear that Easter Sunday can never be separated from Good Friday.
 Yet, although the disciples could touch Him, and see Him eat, nonetheless the Lord had been transformed.
 Like a blossoming plant from a tiny seed, or a shining butterfly from a crawling caterpillar.

 Resurrection does not mean either the resuscitation of our earthly bodies, or the release of our immortal souls from our bodies.
-Christian life is transfigured life – body, soul, and spirit (I Thess.
-5: 23).
+Christian life is transfigured life – body, soul, and spirit (I Thessalonians 5:23).